For the Pork:

 - Scrape contents of saucepan into a blender along with pineapple, garlic and chilies with their soaking liquid.
 Blend on high speed until completely smooth, about 1 minute, scraping down sides as necessary.
 Set sauce aside to cool slightly.

 - Using a very sharp chef’s knife or slicing knife, slice the meat as thin as possible.
-If necessary, place meat in freezer for 15 minutes to firm it up.
+If necessary, place meat in freezer for 15 minutes to firm it up only if necessary.
 Split the sides of a heavy duty zipper-lock bag.
 Place one slice of meat inside bag and pound with the bottom of a heavy 8-inch skillet or a meat pounder until less than 1/4- inch thick.
 Transfer to a large bowl.
 Repeat with remaining meat.

-- Add marinade to bowl and toss with hands until every piece of meat is evenly coated in marinade.
+- Add marinade to bowl and toss with hands until every piece of meat and bacon is evenly coated in marinade, then place it in an aluminium loaf pan, before placing in the oven

-- Preheat the oven to 275°F. Uncover aluminium loaf pan and place on a foil-lined rimmed baking sheet.
-Transfer to oven and cook until meat is completely tender (It will drip lots of fat), about 4 hours.
+- Preheat the oven to 275°F. Uncover aluminium/glass loaf pan and place on a foil-lined rimmed baking sheet.
+Transfer to oven and cook until meat is completely tender for 1 hour (short version) (It will drip lots of fat), or long version about 4 hours.
 Remove from oven, allow to cool slightly, cover with aluminium foil, and refrigerate for at least 2 hours and up to overnight.

-- Preheat oven to 350°F. Remove cooked meat from aluminium tray, scraping off any fat or jellied juices from its sides.
+- Remove cooked meat from aluminium tray, scraping off any fat or jellied juices from its sides.
 Use a spoon to collect fat and juices from tray, reserving each separately.

 - Using a sharp chef’s knife or slicing knife, slice meat as thinly as possible to create fine shavings of meat and fat.
 Transfer to a bowl.